aman2288/CodEvo-Solutions-PD/README.md

 # CodEvo-Solutions-PD
-There are five projects i made using python of my Internship at CodEvo Solutions
+Repository for tasks completed during my internship as a Python Developer at CodEvo Solutions
 1. Number Guessing Game in Python
 2. Screen Recorder using Python
 3. Telegram Bot Creation using Python